 Offline EMV transactions: The payment terminal verifies that the PIN entered by the shopper matches the PIN on the EMV chip embedded in the card, and then asks the card to approve the payment.
 Whether the transaction is approved, depends on how the issuer configured the card.
 Because the card is in control, the payment can be processed in the clearing stream directly.
 This ensures a higher approval rate.

 Offline EMV transactions are supported by most major credit card schemes.
 Most debit cards do not support this type of payment.

 - Store-and-forward transactions: The payment terminal approves transactions without any verification.
 Because of this, the risk of payments being declined by the issuer is higher than for offline EMV transactions.
 Typically up to 10% of store-and-forward payments is declined.

 Store-and-forward transactions are supported by the major credit and debit card schemes for contact chip and contactless transactions.
 Any Cardholder Verification Method (CVM), such as PIN and signature, can be processed.

 Store-and-forward is not supported for local card schemes, QR code wallets, and magnetic stripe transactions.

 If you enable both types of offline payment, the terminal will try offline EMV first, then store-and-forward.

 To enable offline payments, you need to contact our POS Support Team and give them the following information:

 - Type of offline transactions you want to enable: offline EMV and/or store-and-forward.

-- Transaction limit: The maximum number of transactions you can process while your terminal is offline.
+- Transaction limit: The maximum number of transactions per terminal that you can process while the terminal is offline.

-- Card types: Normally we enable offline payments for all credit and debit cards that you added to your account.
+- Card types: Normally your offline settings apply to all credit and debit cards in your account.
 If you want to exclude some of them, inform our POS Support Team.